St. Amant (horse): 1906: five-year-old season

 St. Amant returned as a five-year-old but failed to win in four starts.
 His best effort in four races came when he finished third to Pretty Polly in the Coronation Cup.
 He also finished third in the Princess of Wales's Stakes at Newmarket on 5 July.

 Assessment

 In their book A Century of Champions, John Randall and Tony Morris rated St. Amant as an "inferior" Derby winner.

 In 1904, St. Amant won prize money of £11,750, placing him third on the list of highest earners behind Rock Sand and Pretty Polly.
 In the 1905 list, St. Amant's sole win in the Jockey Club Stakes was enough to put him equal fourth on the list behind Cherry Lass, Val d'Or and Cicero.

 Stud career

 St. Amant was not a particularly successful stallion.
 The best of his offspring was the filly Chacolet, who was bred in England but became a champion racehorse in the United States in the early 1920s.

 Pedigree

+St Amant is inbred 4S x 4D to the stallion King Tom, meaning that he appears fourth generation on the sire side of his pedigree and fourth on the dam side of his pedigree.